udecode/plate/packages/placeholder/README.md

 # Plate placeholder UI

-This package implements placeholder UI for Plate.
+This package implements the placeholder UI for Plate.

 ## Documentation